Renlong-WANG/Renlong-WANG.github.io/index.md

 **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2026 Fall.
 Contact me if you have any leads!**

-- **Sep 2023 - June 2026:** Master of Industrial Engineering, University of Chinese Academy of Sciences <br> **Major Cources:** Operations Research, Quantitative Anaysis:Model and Method, Modeling, Simulation and Management of Complex System (focus on system dynamics and agent-based modeling), Engineering System Modeling and Simulation (focis on queueing system), Modeling and Analysis of Complex Emergency Systems (focus on network modeling and analysis), and Fault Tree Analysis
+- **Sep 2023 - June 2026:** Master of Industrial Engineering, University of Chinese Academy of Sciences <br> **Major Cources:** Operations Research; Quantitative Anaysis:Model and Method; Modeling, Simulation and Management of Complex System (focus on system dynamics and agent-based modeling); Engineering System Modeling and Simulation (focis on queueing system); Modeling and Analysis of Complex Emergency Systems (focus on network modeling and analysis); and Fault Tree Analysis

 - **Sep 2019 - June 2023:** Bachelor of Civil Engineering, Nanjing Tech University <br>2023 Outstanding Graduates in Civil Engineering from Jiangsu Universities and Colleges